 If you are the primary parenting time parent and believe that your child has or is being endangered―either physically or emotionally― during the other parent’s court-ordered parenting time, you can file an emergency motion requesting that restrictions be placed on the other parent.
 The judge’s order will usually require that visitation be supervised during the next 14 day period, during which time a court hearing on the matter must be held where it will be determined whether a permanent restriction is in order.
 If the Court determines there is no grounds to find the child is in imminent danger, the restriction will be lifted.
 If parent who has been temporarily restricted fails to appear, the order will be extended indefinitely.

-When the Custodial Parent Moves Away
+What Happens When the Custodial Parent Moves Away?

-When the primary parenting time parent wants to move to a distant location, it may become extremely difficult for the other parent to spend time with the children; or children in the custody of the parent who is moving may lose the opportunity to spend much time interacting with half siblings who live with the other parent, full brothers or sisters in cases of split custody, or extended family members who live nearby.
+When the primary parenting time parent wants to move to a distant location, it may become extremely difficult for the other parent to spend time with the children; or children in the sole custody of the parent who is moving may lose the opportunity to spend much time interacting with half siblings who live with the other parent, full brothers or sisters in cases of joint custody, or extended family members who live nearby.
 In this case, the non-custodial parent may seek a modification of custody.

 Damage to the relationship with the non-custodial parent and other family members resulting from the move may sometimes be deemed sufficiently harmful that a judge will find that a change in custody is in order.
 The bottom line is, how will it affect the child?